Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Conclusions

-In conclusion, the MOSS chip demonstrates the viability of stitching to implement large area MAPS and exhibits promising performance and yield for the ALICE ITS3 upgrade.
-Remaining challenges for the next chip include demonstrating high-speed data transmission, both on- and off-chip, and managing the voltage drops resulting from power being supplied solely at the short chip edges -- features that are absent in the MOSS design.
-The comprehensive characterisation of MOSS provides valuable insights into the sensor's behaviour under different operating conditions and irradiation levels, paving the way for the design of the final ITS3 chip and for further developments and applications.
+In conclusion, the MOSS sensor demonstrates the viability of stitching to implement large area MAPS and exhibits promising performance and yield for the ALICE ITS3 upgrade.
+Remaining challenges for the next sensor include demonstrating high-speed data transmission, both on- and off-sensor, and managing the voltage drops resulting from power being supplied solely at the short sensor edges -- features that are absent in the MOSS design.
+The comprehensive characterisation of MOSS provides valuable insights into the sensor's behaviour under different operating conditions and irradiation levels, paving the way for the design of the final ITS3 sensor and for further developments and applications.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}